jsgoller1/c-programming-language/README.md

 * Ch.
 4:
   * Any exercise not listed in chapter 4 was moved to the `reverse-polish-notation` directory; I re-architected the program to be more robust and implemented several of the solutions to exercises as part of the entire program.
   * I skipped 4.10, because I completely re-architected the RPN calculator to loosely couple and more robustly handle parsing, lexing, and token handling; a solution involving parsing the entire string either would require 1) tightly-recoupling these  things so that in one loop you can handle the entire string, determining symbols and pushing it to the stack, or 2) having an intermediary data structure similar to the ungetch() buffer.
   * K&R claim that in 4.9 `getch()` / `ungetch()` don't handle `EOF` correctly, but the expected behavior occurs both in my implementation and theirs so I'm not quite sure what this question is asking. `EOF` does cause the program to exit correctly, although the `EOF` character gets pushed back into the array by `ungets()`.
-However, given "worse is better" philosophy, it seems like it's better to have a slightly-incorrect implementation that causes this instead of a "more-correct" one that makes sure `EOF`s never wind up in the `ungets()` buffer.
-Of note, on Linux, the CTRL-D character is mapped to `EOF`, but flushes all bytes to the process; it only passes EOF to the program if it is the first character ([see the POSIX docs specifiying this  behavior](https://stackoverflow.com/questions/21260674/why-do-i-need-to-type-ctrl-d-twice-to-mark-end-of-file)).

 ## Source text
 You can find the full 2nd edition text with examples [here](http://cs.indstate.edu/~cbasavaraj/cs559/the_c_programming_language_2.pdf).